House begins to move on sweeping gun control legislation

 - Current federal firearms regulations would apply to so-called "ghost guns."

-On the Senate side, Republican Senator John Cornyn, who represents Texas, and Connecticut's Democratic Senator Chris Murphy are meeting over ZOOM Tuesday to see if they can find common ground on gun safety reforms.
-An aide to Cornyn said they're meeting to "see if we can agree on a basic framework" for moving ahead with any gun legislation.
+"Senators Murphy, Sinema, Tillis, and I had a very constructive conversation about the best response to the horrific events in Uvalde last week," Cornyn said in a statement.
+"We've asked our staff to continue to work together to address some of the details that we hope to be able to discuss at some point soon."

 More meetings are planned for later this week, according to a congressional aide.

 Cornyn represents the state where an 18-year-old shooter gunned down 19 children and two teachers, leaving families and the community grieving.
-Mr. Biden on Sunday said he hasn't yet negotiated with Republican senators on this yet.
+Mr. Biden on Sunday said he hasn't yet negotiated with Republican senators on gun matters yet.

 - With Uvalde set to start burying its dead, residents continue to question the police response to the mass shooting